 The Rest of the Story

 Moreno covered several other subjects with Front Runner LaPrensa.

 FRNJ: Tell us about your family.
-Anything you would like to share.
+Is there anything you would like to share?

 FRNJ: I see where you rose in the ranks at Atlantic Cape from an office assistant in 2016 to your current position.
 Can you tell me about that rise and being in Atlantic Cape over that time?

-FRNJ: How did you feel about coming Atlantic Cape’s community outreach manager?
+FRNJ: How did you feel about becoming Atlantic Cape’s community outreach manager?

 FRNJ: Tell me more about your community involvement.

 Victor Moreno: In the summer of 2019, I acted as the director of the AC Latino Festival held on Bader Field in Atlantic City, where I coordinated all the logistics for this flagship Latino community event through the Hispanic Association, in partnership with the Atlantic City’s Project Initiatives office.
 This event was sponsored by the Mayor’s Office and the Casino Reinvestment Development Authority (CRDS).
 With over 7,000 folks in attendance, this free festival for the community, purpose is to provide an arena for the Latino community to come together to celebrate its rich heritage represented throughout 20 countries.
 Featured highlights of the festival included: